freemand1/Petstore/README.md

 In this section we will walk through this sample to understand how is it built and learn how to run it.

-Added this line
-Testing new instance
-Adding line for Steve
-Had to add second line for Steve